Anaís Vivas

-Anaís Vivas (born 25 August 1989) is a Venezuelan singer.
-She had remarkable success with her debut album Ser, positioning her songs "Muero por ti" and "Por el resto de mi vida" in the Record Report music chart in 2011, and obtaining international recognition with an HTV Heat Award for Best Female Artist.
+Anaís Vivas (born 25 August 1989), is a Venezuelan-American singer.
+She had remarkable success with her debut album Ser, positioning her songs "Muero por ti" and "Por el resto de mi vida" in the Record Report music chart in 2011 and obtaining international recognition with an HTV Heat Award for Best Female Artist.

 Biography

-Anaís Vivas was born in Caracas.
+She was born in Charlottesville, Virginia.
+She is the eldest of two daughters of Venezuelans Virgilio Edmundo Vivas (1962) and Ana Isabel Álvarez (1961).
+Her sister is Ana Karina (1993).
+Before her first birthday, she moved to Caracas.
 During her childhood she studied music both in Caracas and Miami.
 In adolescence she studied at the Manuel Alberto López National Conservatory of Music in Caracas.
 In addition to preparing for singing, she ventured into dance (flamenco, tap, and jazz) and acting.
 Her debut in musical theater was with the role of Gretl von Trapp in The Sound of Music.
 At the age of 13 she made her debut as a soloist in the interpretation of the "Habanera" from the opera Carmen.

 She completed her studies at the University of Miami's Frost School of Music, where she obtained a scholarship and earned a degree in Music Business and Entertainment Industries, with a mention in lyrical singing, specializing in musical theater.
 At the same time she was part of the Frost Chorale's line of sopranos, with whom she toured Florida and Spain.

+Personal life

+On December 16, 2015, she began a relationship with singer Simón Eduardo Ruiz (1986), originally from Maracaibo.
+On September 2, 2020, she announced their engagement.
+They married in Miami in December of that year.
+On August 17, 2022, she revealed her pregnancy, and on October 26, Camila Isabel was born.